 A key consideration in determining the adequacy of the funding of LACERA is how the UAAL is being funded.
 If the UAAL amount is positive, that is, the AAL to be funded is greater than the Valuation Assets, then the UAAL is amortized.
-Under the Retirement Benefits Enhancement Agreement with the County, any positive amount as of June 30, 2002 through 2008 must be amortized over a rolling 30-year period.
+Under LACERA's Funding Policy, any positive amount must be amortized over layered 30-year periods.